 - An enlarged prostate gland

 - Chronic Diseases

 - Hormone deficiencies

 - Nerve damage

 - Endocrine disorders

 Drug addiction can also cause sexual dysfunction through drug use itself or from interpersonal and emotional issues the addicts’ experience.
 For example, a substance user normally has a lot of shame, guilt, fear, and depression.
 This emotional toll of addiction can cause sexual dysfunction.

 Sexual dysfunction is common among people who have anxiety disorders.
-Lot of individuals with addictions believes that taking alcohol and drugs will alleviate some of the anxiety that typically causes sexual dysfunction.
+A lot of individuals with addictions believes that taking alcohol and drugs will alleviate some of the anxiety that typically causes sexual dysfunction.
 In reality, they don’t know that they are making it worse.
-Here are a list of drugs that can lead to sexual dysfunction:
+Here is a list of drugs that can lead to sexual dysfunction:

 - Nicotine from smoking